Flintheart Glomgold: Under Don Rosa

 Rosa, who admits to have a soft spot for the character, has used Flintheart in a growing number of stories and has offered him a sort of origin.
 In his stories, Flintheart is a Boer from the province of Transvaal.
 He was born around the same time as Scrooge and first met him during the Witwatersrand Gold Rush in 1886, a key event leading to the founding of Johannesburg.
 Like Scrooge, Flintheart was born in poverty and was working his way up the financial ladder.
 While unsuccessfully searching for diamonds, he attempted to steal the findings of more successful fellow miners.
 As a result, he was tied to the horns of a water buffalo and the animal was then sent running.
 Flintheart was found and saved by Scrooge.
 Flintheart offered to be the guide of the recently arrived gold miner from Scotland, since he knew the territory.
 Scrooge accepted him as a needed companion and friend.
 But at night while Scrooge was sleeping, Flintheart stole his ox-cart along with all his equipment and supplies and left him alone in the wilderness.
 Having underestimated Scrooge, he was surprised when Scrooge caught up to him, furious and vengeful.
 When Scrooge finished with him, Flintheart was publicly humiliated, thoroughly embittered, and imprisoned for theft.
 The two rivals made vows to themselves that helped shape some of their character traits.
 Scrooge vowed to never trust anybody ever again, in order not to be betrayed again.
 Apparently this is the source of Scrooge's distrust towards others whether they are allies, rivals, or complete strangers and the reason he is secretive about his thoughts and emotions.
 On the other hand, a completely defeated Flintheart vowed that he will work to become so rich that nobody can humiliate him again (see Life and Times of Scrooge McDuck – Part VI: The Terror of the Transvaal).
-Because Scrooge officially meets Glomgold for the first time during "The Second Richest Duck" in 1956, Don Rosa makes sure Glomgold's name is never mentioned in his tale.
+Because Scrooge officially meets Glomgold for the first time during "The Second Richest Duck" in 1956, Don Rosa makes sure Glomgold's name is never mentioned until after he and Scrooge have parted ways.
 Since Glomgold gets Scrooge's name, some fans could think he is more interested in defeating and humiliating Scrooge as revenge for getting imprisoned rather than becoming the world's richest duck.
 According to Rosa's unofficial timelines, it would take him twenty years of hard work as a diamond miner till finally he became rich in 1906 by his profits.
 He would spend the next fifty years working his way up the financial ladder both by hard efforts and dishonest methods when needed.